Slack guide: Work across time zones

 - Turn on "Set Time Zone Automatically"

-Pro tip: Let Slack set your time zone automatically.
+Pro tip: Let Slack automatically update your timezone.
 It updates as you travel.

 Manage notifications across time zones: